-Frontline sales professionals with soft skills ensure continuous engagement with customers, improved customer service, and business success.
+Frontline sales professionals with soft skills ensure continuous customer engagement, improved customer service, and business success.

-This makes soft skills training an integral part of retail sales training.
+This makes soft skills training an integral part of retail sales training programs.

 - A trained sales team is well-informed about your products and services and marketing strategies.
 They can communicate your value proposition convincingly and increase buyer confidence, ultimately resulting in a purchase.